Graduate Degrees Offered

 length by communicating this request in writing to the department.

 For Princeton undergraduates interested in continuing at Princeton for a Master's Degree: There is now a special policy that allows current Princeton students to count up to two courses taken as an undergraduate towards a Master's degree in Computer Science at Princeton.
 Those two courses must be upper-level COS courses that fulfill requirements of the Master's degree and have been taken in excess of the COS requirements for the undergraduate degree.
 For example, if you take ten COS departmentals as an undergraduate at Princeton, and two of them are advanced classes that satisfy requirements of the Master's program, then you can count both towards a Master's degree if you are accepted into the program.
 This is a way to reduce your expected time to completion by approximately one semester.

 The departmental Ph.D. program complies with the regulations of the Graduate School.
 This is a full-time program only.
 In addition to the information contained on this website, the Graduate School Catalog should be reviewed by all prospective applicants.
 This program is aimed at Ph.D. research and training students for careers in research and teaching.

 All non-native English speakers who have not received a university-level degree from a U.S. college or university must pass the University's mandatory English Language Program by the end of their first year of study.
 Incoming students will be tested upon arrival, and may be required to participate in further English study.
 Students who do not pass by the end of their first year will not be readmitted.

-Incoming students are assigned a first year academic advisor, who may or may not become their research advisor.
-During their first year students are expected to talk with faculty and secure a research advisor by the end of the academic year.
+Incoming students are assigned a first year academic adviser, who may or may not become their research adviser.
+During their first year students are expected to talk with faculty and secure a research adviser by the end of the academic year.